prototypefund/iconet-Foundation-funkwhale/docs/administrator_documentation/manage_script/thumbnails.md

 # Regenerate thumbnails

 We increased the quality of thumbnails from 70px to 95px in Funkwhale 1.0.
 This action removes visual artifacts that affect lower quality thumbnails.
-You can run the `manage.py` script to generate new thumbnails.
+You can run the `funkwhale-manage` command line interface to generate new thumbnails.
 If you want to keep thumbnails at their original quality, add `THUMBNAIL_JPEG_RESIZE_QUALITY=70` to your `.env` file.

 ```{note}
 If you're using S3 storage, the `__sized__` folder is located in your S3 bucket.